meilisearch/documentation/reference/api/documents.md

 <RouteHighlighter method="POST" route="/indexes/{index_uid}/documents/delete-batch"/>

-Delete a selection of documents based on array of document id's.
+Delete a selection of documents based on an array of document id's.

 ### Path parameters